Sigmmma/c20/src/content/general/source-data/materials/h1-materials/readme.md

 Sapien and/or Halo may crash if you do not set up any [bitmap](~h1/tags/bitmap) references in these new shaders so do that before proceeding; empty shaders are invalid.

+Legacy Tool is hard-coded to not find any shader matches for the cut level `levels\b20`.
+This is no longer the case in H1A Tool.

 # Special materials
 These material names are hard-coded into Tool and have special meaning.
 They do not need shader tags.